Particle detection performance and Geant4 simulation with low-cost CMOS technology: Results

 \section{Results}

-We present the results of the comparison between our experimental data and the Geant4-simulation of the camera, when it is irradiated by a radioactive source.
+We present the results of the comparison between our experimental data and the Geant4-simulation of the camera when it is irradiated by a radioactive source.
 As we already mentioned, this analysis will be performed for three observables: the ADC distribution, the cluster size, and the maximum ADC per cluster, considering as sources: Sr90 and Cs137.
 Furthermore, by moving the radioactive sources to various distances, we will investigate the square inverse distance law of irradiation.

-In general, the experimental data show the statistical uncertainty, while the simulation uncertainty is the systematic one that comes from the uncertainty in the source activity, which is assumed as 20\% error on the source activity, according to the datasheet \cite{spectrumtechniques}.
-As we anticipated, the experimental data displayed in all the plots has already been filtered by our SNR procedure.
+In general, the experimental data show the statistical uncertainty, while the simulation uncertainty propagates the systematic source activity uncertainty, assumed to be a 20\% error according to the datasheet \cite{spectrumtechniques}, combined with the standard deviation from ten simulations.
+As mentioned before, the experimental data shown in all the plots has already been filtered by our SNR procedure.

-Fig. \ref{fig:plot_hist_ADC}, compares the ADC distributions at the pixel level for all cluster sizes for the experimental data and its corresponding simulation, for both Sr90 and Cs137.
+Figure \ref{fig:plot_hist_ADC}, compares the ADC distributions at the pixel level for all cluster sizes for the experimental data and its corresponding simulation, for both Sr90 and Cs137.
 It is important to note that the signal saturation is reached at 1023 ADC, equivalent to 15.48 keV of deposited energy.
 The background noise only attains up to 115 ADC.

 In the plots at the top, the experimental data is presented after applying the SNR procedure.
 In both plots (left and right), the background is noticeable and located at the first bins.
-In the case of Sr90, the average number of active pixels for the experimental data, after applying the SNR procedure, is 0.016\%, while for the Geant4 signal simulation, it is 0.035\%.
-Analogously, for Cs137, the average number of active pixels for the experimental data is 0.008\%, and for the simulation, 0.007\%, which is a lower number than for Sr90, even if the activity of the Cs137 source is higher.
-The electrons of the Sr90 produce more active pixels than the electrons from Cs137 because the former can reach higher energy, being that there are fewer electrons from Cs137 that can deposit energy in the detector in comparison with the electrons coming from Sr90.
-The latter is clearly illustrated in the plots at the bottom of Figs. \ref{fig:plot_hist_ADC}, in which we are zooming in the region up to 150 ADC, where the ADC distribution for Sr90 is higher than for Cs137.
+In the case of Sr90, the average number of active pixels for the experimental data, after applying the SNR procedure, is 0.011\%, while for the Geant4 signal simulation, it is 0.013\%.
+Analogously, for Cs137, the average number of active pixels for the experimental data is 0.005\%, and for the simulation, 0.003\%, which is a lower number than for Sr90, even if the activity of the Cs137 source is higher.